tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 {{% warning %}}

 So far we have interpreted a rejection of the null hypothesis, homoskedasticity, by the tests, as evidence for heteroskedasticity.
 However, with an incorrect form of the model.
-For example, ommitting a quadratic terms or use the level model when a log is appropriate, a test for heteroskedasticity could be wrongly significant.
+For example, by omitting quadratic terms or using the level model when a log is appropriate, a test for heteroskedasticity could be wrongly significant.

 {{% /warning %}}

 ## Corrections for Heteroskedasticity
 The _presence of heteroskedasticity in a regression model makes the standard errors estimated incorrect_ and therefore needs to be corrected.
 One way to do this is to use `heteroskedasticity-consistent standard error` (`HCSE`) estimators, often referred to as `robust standard errors`.

 Robust standard errors are often seen as the safe and preferred choice because they correct for heteroskedasticity if it is present.
-If your the data turns out to be homoskedastic, the robust standard errors will be equivalent to those estimated by conventional OLS.
+If you're the data turns out to be homoskedastic, the robust standard errors will be equivalent to those estimated by conventional OLS.

 ### Robust Standard Errors in R
 The `vcovHC` function from the `sandwich` package is commonly used to compute heteroskedasticity-consistent covariance matrices of coefficient estimates, known as `White`'s correction.
 This method adjusts the covariance matrix of the estimated coefficients to reflect the impact of heteroskedasticity, thus providing more accurate standard errors.

 The `vcovHC` function in `R` provides different versions of heteroskedasticity-consistent standard errors:
 - `HC0` is the basic form without small sample adjustments
-- `HC1` adds a degrees of freedom adjustment.
+- `HC1` adds a degree of freedom adjustment.
-  - This adjustment makes `HC1` a more reliable choice in practice, particularly in small sized samples.
+  - This adjustment makes `HC1` a more reliable choice in practice, particularly in small-sized samples.

 {{% codeblock %}}
 ```R